This post may contain affiliate links. Please read my disclaimer for more information.

 The reasons could be many, but please know ceramic burr grinders are rarer to find than stainless steel.

 Ceramic burrs are non-metallic and probably more sustainable and long-lasting if not ruined by a stone or a bad fall.
-Ceramic burrs are meant to keep the machine cooler for a longer grind without hurting the taste of your coffee and neither the state of your grinder.
+In addition, ceramic burrs are meant to keep the machine cooler for a longer grind without hurting the taste of your coffee and neither the state of your grinder.

 For starters, ceramic burrs are rarer because they need an exclusive mold to build them.
 Not every company will offer you ceramics because those custom molds are an expensive addition to the company.

 It’s the taste and life expectancy that made ceramic burrs so famous.
-Ceramic heightens the different authentic tastes of the coffee.
+Ceramic heightens the different authentic flavors of the coffee.

-Unlike stainless steel that sometimes gives off a metallic or rustic taste, ceramics don’t disturb the original taste of coffee and rather enhance it with the earthy nature it possesses.
+Unlike stainless steel that sometimes gives off a metallic or rustic taste, ceramics don’t disturb the original taste of coffee and instead enhance it with the earthy nature it possesses.

 Furthermore, ceramic ages like wine.
 Unlike stainless steel that turns blunt after prolonged use, ceramic burrs sharpen with their aging time making them last longer and provide better results even after several years of usage.